1997 Conservative Party leadership election: Final round

+Julian Lewis announced that he was the only MP who did not vote and said that he was "not happy to give support to either" candidate, describing the choice in the final round as being "between a consistent strong left-winger and an inconsistent centrist".

 Aftermath

 Under William Hague's leadership, the party would fail to make any significant advance at the 2001 general election, netting only a single seat, and he was succeeded by Iain Duncan Smith.

 In 1998, the system of leadership elections was altered to one where MPs vote in rounds to select a shortlist of two candidates, who are then presented to the mass membership to choose.
 This system was first used in the 2001 leadership election and a modified form of these rules remains in place today.

 An incumbent leader can still be ousted by a no confidence vote of Conservative MPs, as was done to Iain Duncan Smith in October 2003.
 A leader could therefore (in principle) be ousted by MPs despite still enjoying the support of the mass membership.